 Clean Your Table

-A clean table is easier to use.
-You can guide the material using less force with a polished table.
-Plus, you reduce the chances of kickback because there is less debris.
+A clean table is safer and easier to use.
+The smooth surface will allow you to slide the material while using less force.
+There is also a reduced risk of kickbacks as there is less debris.

 Don’t stand with your body in line with the blade.
-Keep to the side.
-This keeps you out of the range of fire when kickbacks happen.
+Stay to one side.
+This means you won’t be in the firing line if a kickback does occur.

-Free-hand cutting is a big no-no when it comes to using a table saw.
-Sure, experienced woodworkers do it all the time, but they are just plain lucky that nothing bad has happened to them.
+Freehand cutting is very unsafe when using a table saw.
+Experienced carpenters often do it but it greatly increases their risk of injury.
 Always use the miter gauge or the rip fence.

 Don’t Use the Fence and Miter Gauge Together